Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 - **Engagement:** NURA ERP Architecture
 - **Engagement ID:** `ENG-NURA-ERP-001`
 - **Status:** ACTIVE
-- **Memory status:** UPDATED WORKING VERSION — POST-BASELINE PROJECT LIFECYCLE / SETUP / AUTHORIZATION REVIEW INCORPORATED
+- **Memory status:** UPDATED WORKING VERSION — OPEN ISSUE #1 PROJECT LIFECYCLE / SETUP / OPERATIONAL CONTROL RESOLVED; PART PROPAGATION PENDING
 - **Current architecture state:** Parts 00–03 developed; controlled normalization is required before Part 04.
 - **Purpose of this memory:** compact working memory of the current NURA ERP architecture.
 It is not a transcript, Bootstrap ledger, or substitute for the architecture Parts.
 - **Canonical baseline persistence:** baseline `ENGAGEMENT_MEMORY.md` v1.0 is user-confirmed as canonically persisted in the canonical Engagement Git repository.
 The same confirmation applies to the baseline `ARCHITECT_PROFESSIONAL_BACKGROUND.md` and updated `00_ENGAGEMENT_MANIFEST.md` referenced by this Engagement.